The Process In Which A Liquid Changes To A Gas.

 The understanding of vaporization has evolved over centuries.
 Early alchemists and natural philosophers observed and documented phenomena related to evaporation and boiling, but their explanations were often based on speculative theories.
 The scientific study of vaporization began to take shape in the 17th and 18th centuries with the development of thermodynamics and the kinetic theory of gases.

 Scientists like Robert Boyle, Joseph Black, and Antoine Lavoisier made significant contributions to understanding heat, temperature, and phase transitions.
-In the 19th century, the work of Rudolf Clausius and Benoît Paul Émile Clapeyron provided a more rigorous thermodynamic framework for understanding vaporization.
+Worth adding: in the 19th century, the work of Rudolf Clausius and Benoît Paul Émile Clapeyron provided a more rigorous thermodynamic framework for understanding vaporization.
 Their equations allowed for quantitative predictions of vapor pressure and boiling points.

 In the 20th century, advances in quantum mechanics and statistical mechanics provided deeper insights into the nature of intermolecular forces and the behavior of molecules during phase transitions.
 Today, sophisticated computational models can simulate vaporization processes at the molecular level, providing valuable information for various applications.